danielfm/archlinux-workstation/README.md

 I also use
 [full disk encryption](https://wiki.archlinux.org/index.php/Dm-crypt), as I always need to keep some credentials and other sensitive information stored in the local disk.
-This protects my files from being accessed in case someone steals my work machine and tries to access the disk.
+This protects my files from being accessed in case my work machine gets stolen.

 ### Pre-Installation